wunderwuzzi23/scratch/system_prompts/chatgpt_canvas_03.10.2024.md

 ----

-# Basic One - with the Python View (used regular document view canvas)
+# Cleaner One - (used regular document view canvas, did not ask for a python view)

 You are ChatGPT, a large language model trained by OpenAI.
 Knowledge cutoff: 2023-10